Murder of Georgann Hawkins: High school

 At one stage in her childhood, Hawkins had a brief bout with Osgood-Schlatter disease which left a few small bumps visible just below her patellae.
 Despite this, she was a star athlete and swam competitively throughout grade school and won numerous AAU swimming medals.
 She later transitioned to cheerleading as a teenager, and was a member of the Lakes High cheerleading squad for four consecutive years.
 In addition to being a star athlete, Hawkins was an honors student and maintained a straight A record throughout her school years.
-She was a graduate of Lakes High School in Lakewood, Washington class of 1973.
+She was a graduate of Lakes High School in Lakewood, Washington, class of 1973.

 During her senior years of 1972 and 1973, she was named a princess to the royal court of the annual Washington Daffodil Festival.
 As a Daffodil Princess, Hawkins traveled around the state of Washington with the other court princesses, regularly being featured in newspapers, attending concerts, meeting children, riding in parades, and signing autographs at charity events.
 A highlight for Hawkins was in the spring of 1973 where she made a speech addressing lawmakers at the Washington state Legislature.

 University of Washington

-Hawkins' elder sister, Patti, attended Central Washington University in Ellensburg, 120.6 miles away from their hometown of Tacoma.
+Hawkins's elder sister, Patti, attended Central Washington University in Ellensburg, 120.6 miles away from their hometown of Tacoma.
 When Georgann announced her intentions to enroll at college, her mother did not want her to move as far afield as her elder sister had.
 At her mother's request, Georgann enrolled at the University of Washington in Seattle, which was only 30 miles from her hometown.
-Hawkins' parents paid for her tuition, books, room and board; she worked all summer to pay for other expenditures, and occasionally returned to her family home at weekends.
+Hawkins's parents paid for her tuition, books, room and board; she worked all summer to pay for other expenditures, and occasionally returned to her family home at weekends.
 Georgann last saw her parents on the Mother's Day weekend of 1974.

 During her freshman year, Hawkins joined the on-campus sorority Kappa Alpha Theta.
 After her experiences as a Daffodil Princess and having observed the ongoing news media coverage of the hearings relating to the Watergate scandal, she formed aspirations of becoming either a broadcast journalist or possibly a television news anchor.
 She was looking into majoring in broadcast journalism around the time of her disappearance.

 As had been the case while attending high school, Hawkins maintained a straight A record while studying at the University of Washington.
 She also enjoyed attending campus parties, dance formals, and Kappa Alpha Theta events, although she rarely walked around the campus alone at night.
 She also found a steady boyfriend, Marvin Gellatly, who was a member of the Beta Theta Pi fraternity.

 By the spring of 1974, Hawkins had found a summer job in her hometown of Tacoma, which was set to commence on Monday June 17.
 The money Hawkins was to earn from this employment was intended to pay towards her second year of studies at the University of Washington.
 She is known to have discussed this employment with her parents shortly before her disappearance, and intended to return to her parents' home on June 13.